 DID YOU KNOW?

-Chronic Joy Ministry offers a awareness materials for caregivers, chronic illness, and mental illness, which highlight the significant impact of illness on every aspect of life -marriage, family, faith, finances, friendships, education, hobbies and work.
+Chronic Joy Ministry offers a awareness materials for caregivers, which highlight the significant impact of illness on every aspect of life -marriage, family, faith, finances, friendships, education, hobbies and work.

-FREE printable Fact Sheets create awareness, grow knowledge and support education in a quick and easy format with those in your sphere of influence – friends, family, churches, small group communities, co-workers and neighbors.
+FREE printable Caregiver Awareness Fact Sheet grow knowledge, create awareness, and support education in a quick and easy format with those in your sphere of influence – friends, family, churches, small group communities, co-workers and neighbors.